wcamarao/pmx/README.md

 The last argument (`UpdateOptions`) specifies:

-- `Allow`: which struct fields will be updated
+- `Set`: explicit struct fields to be updated
-- `Match`: which struct fields will be matched in the `where` clause
+- `By`: explicit struct fields to be matched by equality in the `where` clause

 ```go
 type Event struct {